 Nanjing's premium hotel market has long concentrated around Xinjiekou and the Hexi CBD, where properties like Andaz Nanjing Hexi and HUALUXE Nanjing Yangtze River compete for business and leisure travellers on familiar urban terms.
 The city's eastern fringe, anchored by the Tangshan hot spring district and the Garden Expo Park, operates on a different logic: lower density, visible greenery, and a guest profile drawn less by proximity to commerce than by the draw of the landscape itself.
 Hotel Indigo Nanjing Garden Expo sits within that eastern corridor, at No. 8 Linxiu Road in Tangshan Street, and its address is itself an editorial statement about what kind of stay it offers.

-The Hotel Indigo brand, within the IHG portfolio, is built around a specific design premise: each property is meant to reflect the stories of its immediate neighbourhood rather than project a uniform international aesthetic.
-In Nanjing, that means engaging with a site defined by two overlapping identities — the curated horticultural scale of the Garden Expo Park, and Tangshan's longer history as a thermal bathing destination.
+The Hotel Indigo brand is built around a specific design premise: each property reflects the character of its immediate neighbourhood rather than project a uniform international aesthetic.
+In Nanjing, that means engaging with a site defined by two overlapping identities, the curated horticultural scale of the Garden Expo Park, and Tangshan's longer history as a thermal bathing destination.
 Where a generic upper-midscale property might treat its surroundings as backdrop, the Indigo formula requires the architecture and interiors to metabolise them as content.

 Design Language and Physical Context

 Michelin Selected designation for 2025 places Hotel Indigo Nanjing Garden Expo within a recognised tier of accommodation quality across the Michelin Hotels guide.
-Michelin's hotel selection process assesses comfort, service, and setting coherence rather than awarding stars as in its restaurant guide, and the Selected designation functions as a quality floor rather than a ceiling distinction , it confirms the property meets the standard for inclusion alongside other curated Nanjing properties, including peers like Yihe Mansions and New Jingli Hotel.
+The Selected designation confirms the property meets the standard for inclusion alongside other curated Nanjing properties, including peers like Yihe Mansions and New Jingli Hotel.

 Nanjing's Eastern Districts as a Hotel Market